AgoraIO-Usecase/AgoraChat-UIKit-rn/docs/v3/en/callkit-example.en.md

 This component library mainly supports audio and video calls in both single and group chats.

-The library primarily depends on `react-native-agora-chat` and `react-native-agora` to implement audio and video calls.
+The library primarily depends on `react-native-chat-sdk` and `react-native-agora` to implement audio and video calls.

 ## Project Configuration